 Hands-on treatments

-Traditional healers provide bush rubs, manipulative therapies, and energy work.
-These practical treatments complement daily self-care and clinical approaches when needed.
+Traditional healers may provide bush rubs, manipulative therapies, and energy-based approaches tailored to the person’s condition.
+These hands-on treatments form part of broader healing practices and can complement self-care and clinical treatments where coordinated safely.

 Respecting diversity and safe use